mc776/HideousDestructor/hd_manual.md

 With that done, you're ready to begin.

+### Compatibility notes

+Hideous Destructor uses many advanced GZDoom features.
+If GZDoom has fixed some unusual vanilla behaviour, HD will typically rely on that fix, and if GZDoom has not, HD will often supply its own fix.
+Please turn off all vanilla compatibility flags to be sure.

+In particular, "Use Doom code for hitscan attacks" will cause all headshots to miss.

 ### The bleeding system

 When you get hit in HD, the injury is recorded in addition to your hitpoint loss.